 Black Hills Playhouse Alums & Alumni Association

-More than 5,000 people have participated in the Black Hills Playhouse program over the past seventy-three years.
+Over 4000 people have worked for the Black Hills Playhouse program over 76 years.
 Many of these people are now working in television and film, and in professional, educational, and community theatres throughout the nation.
-The BHP is proud of its reputation of being a quality professional theatre.
+The BHP is proud of its reputation of being a quality regional theatre.
 We are also proud of our association with the College of Fine Arts at the University of South Dakota.

-The Black Hills Playhouse Alumni Association is the not-for-profit organization which partners with the Black Hills Playhouse, Inc. to support operations and capital projects at the Black Hills Playhouse and keeps historical records of company members.
+The Black Hills Playhouse Alumni Association is the not-for-profit organization that partners with the Black Hills Playhouse, Inc. to support operations and capital projects at the Black Hills Playhouse, keeps current addresses and historical records of company members, and plans milestone reunions.
 People are members by virtue of their association with the BHP (company or board members - there is no membership fee).
-Since 1995, the BHPAA has raised over $336,000 for projects that have improved the Black Hills Playhouse.
+Since 1995, the BHPAA has raised over $350,000 for projects that have improved the Black Hills Playhouse.
 Playhouse alums often visit our campus.
 Please do your best to make alums feel welcome.

 BHP Policies & Important Stuff You Need to Know